MemoritiK/dev-snippet-rag/Readme.md

 * **Category & Context Display**
   Each snippet shows its core category and an associated question for context.

-* **Planned: Run Snippets**
+* **Run Snippets**
-  Future feature: Execute code snippets directly in a sandboxed environment with inline output.
+  Execute code snippets directly in a sandboxed environment with inline output.

 * **Clean, Minimal UI**
   Streamlit-based frontend for quick access and smooth workflow.

 ## How It Works